web-eid/web-eid-app/README.md

 More information about the Web eID project is available on the project [website](https://web-eid.eu/).

+Overview of the Web eID system architecture is available in the [system architecture document](https://github.com/web-eid/web-eid-system-architecture-doc).

 ## Command-line mode

 Command-line mode is useful both for testing and for using the application